buildplan/rsync-backup-script/README.md

     echo "FATAL: Unified configuration file backup.conf not found." >&2; exit 1 fi

+# --- Validate that all required configuration variables are set ---
 for var in LOCAL_DIR BOX_DIR HETZNER_BOX SSH_OPTS_STR LOG_FILE; do
     if [ -z "${!var:-}" ]; then
         echo "FATAL: Required config variable '$var' is missing or empty in $CONFIG_FILE." >&2